Paul Gillette

 Paul J. Gillette (October 1, 1938 – January 6, 1996) was an American wine expert and writer.
 He was among the first to host a nationally syndicated television show on wine appreciation, Enjoying Wine with Paul Gillette.
-He was also known for writing Play Misty For Me, the novelization of a script by Jo Heims and Dean Reisner for the film of the same name starring Clint Eastwood.
+He was also known for writing the novelization of the Clint Eastwood film Play Misty For Me, based on the script by Jo Heims and Dean Reisner.